-*The MSA Summer Program begins on May 28, 2015.
+*The MSA Summer Program will likely begin on May 31, 2016.
 To enroll, you must be able to be present for orientation on this date.

 **To apply to the MSA Fall Program, you must earn an undergraduate degree in accounting.
 All other applicants must apply to the MSA Summer Program.

 The following represents the estimated tuition and fees for the MSA Program for the 2014-2015 academic year.

 MSA PROGRAM EXPENSES